How to Grow Passionfruit

-Being subtropical the plants need full sun and shelter from winds and frost.
+Being subtropical, the plants need full sun and shelter from winds and frost.
 It is essential that they are planted in a light, free draining soil.
 If you have heavy soil then planting in a container may be your best option.
-Ensure you use a good quality potting mix formulated specifically for containers.
+Ensure you use a good quality potting mix formulated specifically for containers such as Tui Potpower.

 Like citrus, passionfruit are heavy feeders.
 Therefore feeding at least twice over the spring, summer, and autumn months with a slow release Citrus fertiliser is advisable.
 Over the fruiting period feeding with a liquid fertiliser is also recommended.

 Training and Pruning

 Early training helps to establish a framework of leaders from which laterals will grow and bear fruit.
 Therefore once you have planted your vine pinch off any side shoots train the leader until it reaches the trellis or support.
 Then pinch out the growing tip to force the production of laterals.
 These are then trained along the support.
 Pruning should be done in October or November – never in winter.
 You may lose some initial flowers and fruits but this will be more than made up for with the vigorous new growth the plant will achieve.
 The fruit is carried on the current season’s growth.